top of page

 How do I become a client?

-If you would like to speak to an attorney at Abrahamson Rdzanek & Wilkins, please fill out the provided form on our website or email us at attorneys@arwlegal.com with your information or, alternatively, you can call us at (312) 263-2698 to speak with our paralegal, Jake, who will gather preliminary information from you to see if this is something our firm may be able to assist you with.
+If you would like to speak to an attorney at Abrahamson Rdzanek & Wilkins, please fill out the provided form on our website or email us at attorneys@arwlegal.com with your information or, alternatively, you can call us at (312) 263-2698 to speak with a member of our staff who will gather preliminary information from you to see if this is something our firm may be able to assist you with.
 If so, you will be set up for a consultation to speak directly with one of our partners.
 After your consultation, if you and the attorney decide to move forward, you will be presented with a fee agreement, which sets forth the terms and scope of representation.

 Can I reach out to your firm if I am still working or do I need to wait until I am fired to take action?